Suryakiranrao/NotesApp/README.md

   &nbsp;&nbsp;&nbsp;3)Notes Feature the last update date and time.<br/>
   &nbsp;&nbsp;&nbsp;4)Notes are ordered by last changed.<br/>

-4.There is also a Profile page where the user is able to change th username, password and even the email address using a secure system
+4.There is also a Profile page where the user is able to change th username, password and even the email address using a secure system.<br\>
-5.The app is optimised to run on mobile devices especially with full screen bootstap modals.
+5.The app is optimised to run on mobile devices especially with full screen bootstap modals.<br\>